-- You didn't contribute anything or aren't considered to have contributed anything for your pension or annuity
+- You didn't contribute anything or aren't considered to have contributed anything to your pension or annuity.

-- Your employer didn't withhold contributions from your salary, or
+- Your employer didn't withhold any contributions from your salary.

-- You received all of your contributions (your investment in the contract) tax-free in prior years
+- You received all your contributions to the contract tax-free in prior years.

 "You may be able to report a lower taxable amount by using the General Rule or the Simplified Method, or if the exclusion for retirement public safety officers applies."

-Details about the General Rule are found in Publication 939.
+Details about the General Rule can be found in Publication 939.
 Details about the Simplified Method are found in Publication 575.
-The Simplified Method Worksheet is found on page 31 of the 2018 tax-year pdf version of the Instructions for Form 1040.
+The Simplified Method Worksheet is on page 31 of the 2018 tax-year PDF version of the Instructions for Form 1040.